opendatasoft/ods-documentation/source/configuring_domain/01_managing_security/portal.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If your organisation already has its own credentials management system, you can set up a bridge between your identity
-provider and your OpenDataSoft portal.
+provider and your Opendatasoft portal.
 This will give general access to your portal (no specific rights) to each of
 your organisation's members.

 You'll find more information about setting up such a bridge on the :doc:`SAML configuration documentation page </configuring_domain/01_managing_security/saml>`.